jpetazzo/jpetazzo.github.io/_posts/2017-02-24-from-dotcloud-to-docker.markdown

 ### Entering a running container

-Back in the days, you couldn't do the equivalent of `docker exec` or `nsenter`, because they both rely on the `setns()` system call.
+Back in the day, you couldn't do the equivalent of `docker exec` or `nsenter`, because they both rely on the `setns()` system call.
 That system call appeared in Linux 3.0, in 2011.
 So how did we do, then?